thingsdb/ThingsDocs/v0/content/data-types/set/find.md

 set      | thing, id   | Iterate over things in the set.
 Both `thing` and `id` are optional.

 {{% notice note %}}
-The `alt` argument will be *lazy* evaluated.
+The `alt` argument will be *lazily* evaluated.
 Consider the following example: \
 `elems.find(|e| (e.name == "foo"), items.pop());` \
 Here, the item will *only* be popped, in case `e` with `name` *foo* is *not* found in `elems`.
 {{% /notice %}}

 ### Return value

-The value of the first element in the set that satisfies the provided testing function;
+The value of the first item in the set that passes the test;
 otherwise, `nil` or a specified alternative value is returned.

 ### Example